-- 500.17 Examples of circumstances that may create advocacy threats include: - (a) Acting in an advisory capacity for a creditor of an entity. - (b) Acting as an advocate for a client in litigation or dispute with an entity. - 500.18 Examples of circumstances that may create familiarity threats include: - (a) An individual within the practice unit having a close relationship with any individual having a financial interest in the entity. - (b) An individual within the practice unit having a close relationship with a potential purchaser of an insolvent entity's assets and/or business.
+- 500.17 Examples of circumstances that may create advocacy threats include: - (a) Acting or having acted in an advisory capacity for a creditor of an entity which subsequently becomes insolvent. - (b) Acting or having acted as an advocate for a client in litigation or dispute with an entity which subsequently becomes insolvent. - 500.18 Examples of circumstances that may create familiarity threats include: - (a) An individual within the practice having a close relationship with any individual having a financial interest in the entity. - (b) An individual within the practice having a close relationship with a potential purchaser of an insolvent entity's assets and/or business.